laurimak/transaction-monad/README.md

 * One could give up the service layer all together and build completely different architectures.

 ## Example and motivation
-In a typical three-layer Java webapp you write something like to following to perform two db operations in transaction.
+In a typical three-layer Java webapp you would write something like the following to perform two db operations in transaction.

 ```java
 //Service2.java